 To maintain control and security within and across your clouds, you need to know what is going on at all times.
 In the modern cloud environment, there are often 1000s of identities active at any one time, making the task of monitoring them and looking for things that are not right, an absolute nightmare.
 With Sonrai Dig, you can continuously monitor all of your identities within, and across, all of your clouds.
 When something anomalous happens, automated remediation enforcement takes place or the right team will be notified to take immediate action.

 Identity and data access complexity are exploding in your public cloud.
 Tens of thousands of pieces of compute, thousands of roles, and a dizzying array of interdependencies and inheritances.
 First-generation security tools miss this as evidenced by so many breaches.
 Sonrai Dig de-risks your cloud by finding these holes, helping you fix them, and preventing those problems from occurring in the first place.
-To see how Sonrai Dig can help enterprise organizations de-risk their public cloud through identity governance, data governance, CSPM, and Governance Automation, please reach out to us to set up a demo.
+To see how Sonrai Dig can help enterprise organizations de-risk their public cloud through identity security, data security, CSPM, and Governance Automation, please reach out to us to set up a demo.